Book of Malachi: Period

 The Book of Malachi contains a few historical details.
-A clue as to its dating lies in the fact that the Persian-era term for governor (פח) is used in 1:8 to refer to the governor of Judah.
-This points to a post-exilic (that is, after 538 BCE) date of composition both because of the use of this term and because Judah had a king before the exile.
-Moreover, because the same verse alludes to the rebuilt temple, the book must date to after 515 BCE.
+A clue as to its dating lies in the author's use of a loaned form of the Imperial Aramaic term for 'governor' (פחה) to refer to the contemporary governor of Judah (לְפֶחָתֶךָ) in chapter 1:8.
+This indicates a post-Babylonian exile date of composition (i.e., after 538 BCE), based on the use of this term and the fact that Judah had a king before the exile.
+Additionally, since the same verse references the rebuilt Temple in Jerusalem, the book must have been written after 515 BCE during the Second Temple period.
 The author of the Book of Sirach, written early in the second century BCE, apparently knew of Malachi.
 Because of the development of themes in the book of Malachi, most scholars assign it to a position after the Book of Haggai and the Book of Zechariah, close to the time when Ezra and Nehemiah came to Jerusalem in 445 BCE.